How long do Mounjaro side effects last?

 There isn’t a definitive answer to how long Mounjaro's side effects will last because it largely depends on how well your body tolerates the active ingredient, tirzepatide.

-Like Wegovy side effects, Mounjaro side effects can last from a few days to a few weeks, but should not cause great discomfort or a prolonged reduction in quality of life.
+Like Wegovy, Mounjaro side effects can last from a few days to a few weeks, but should not cause significant discomfort or a prolonged reduction in quality of life.

-The Mounjaro dosing schedule is titrated to reduce the risk of side effects, but some people may experience them as they increase their dose.
+The Mounjaro dosing schedule is titrated to minimise the risk of side effects; however, some individuals may experience them as they increase their dose.

 Frequency of Mounjaro side effects

 Not everyone who uses Mounjaro for weight loss will experience side effects.
-Most side effects are mild and will reduce or go away on their own.
+Most side effects are mild and will typically subside or resolve on their own.

-The SURMOUNT-2 study stated that 10% of participants stopped the trial because they experienced an adverse event.
+The SURMOUNT-2 study reported that 10% of participants discontinued the trial due to experiencing an adverse event.
 87% of trial participants experienced at least one side effect.
-The most commonly reported side effects were nausea, diarrhoea, and constipation, which were mostly mild, and occurred as the dose increased.
+The most commonly reported side effects were nausea, diarrhoea, and constipation, which were mostly mild and occurred as the dose increased.

 Recognising serious Mounjaro side effects